Tower #1 Location…

 There is one year of overlapping comparison data for the sites.

 The historic precipitation gauge in the East Meadow was an unreliable tilt-bucket type.
-For more accurate data, Sagehen also collected and contributed manual precipitation readings to the National Weather Service Cooperative Station Observations program.
+For more accurate data, Sagehen also collected and contributed manual precipitation readings to the NOAA National Weather Service Cooperative Station Observations program (NOAA NWS COOP).

-To provide ground-truthing for cloud seeding operations and regional Doppler radar readings, Arlen Huggins of DRI installed a GEONOR precipitation gauge at Sagehen next to the historic weather station.
+To provide ground-truthing for cloud seeding operations and regional Doppler radar readings, Arlen Huggins of DRI installed a GEONOR precipitation gauge at Sagehen next to the Tower 1 v.1 weather station.
 In order to get overlapping data, we recorded precipitation from both gauges starting in the fall of 2001 (when the GEONOR was first installed) until October 29, 2002.
+We also collected NOAA NWS COOP manual precip for the overlap period and found that the GEONOR was right on.
+Jeff actually felt that it was probably a bit more accurate than his manual measurements, even though he was quite careful.

 On that date, we removed our crappy old tilt-bucket gauge and made the GEONOR our only precip.
 We also moved the gauge to a more open area in the meadow near the NADP site.
 For the indicated period of time, the GEONOR was recorded as “#2 rain gauge” and the old gauge continued to be “precip” in the WRCC data record.
 From 10-29-02 to the present, the “precip” record is from the GEONOR.